crossclassify/xc-sdk-react/README.md

   return (
     <div>
-      // Your <form> name must contains "signup" word, examples: "signup-form", "my-signup", ... .
+      // 1- Your <form> name attribute must contain "signup" or "login" substring, examples: "signup-form", "my-login", ... .
-      // DO NOT USE SPACE OR DASH FOR "SIGNUP" (sign-up and sign up are not allowed)
-      // Add custom-attribute="include-form-tracking" to the form which you want to track.
+      // 2- Add custom-attribute="include-form-tracking" to the form tag which you want to track.
       <form
         name="must-contain-signup"
         onSubmit={handleSubmit}
         custom-attribute="include-form-tracking"
       >
-        // Your signup form must include an input with the name="email".
+        // 1- Signup form must include an input with the name="email".
-        // You must add custom-attribute="include-content-tracking" for the email input
+        // 2- Must add custom-attribute="include-content-tracking" for the email input
-        // Also use custom-attribute="include-content-tracking" to track other field's content.
-        // Its ok to not including content of private fields like password, etc.
+        // note: Sending field contents increases the accuracy of the CrossClassify fraud detection algorithm.
+Hence, content tracking is HIGHLY RECOMMENDED on all non-confidential fields.

         <label>Name: </label>
         <input